NightmareZYR/Housing-market-in-Canada/README.md

 ![Image of dataframe](https://raw.githubusercontent.com/NightmareZYR/Housing-market-in-Canada/main/Screen%20Shot%202021-09-21%20at%202.49.56%20AM.png)

-After the data is cleaned, I found that there are ##230 locations## which couldn't get coordinates on Google map.
+After the data is cleaned, I found that there are **230 locations which couldn't get coordinates on Google map**.